Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap

 \leftskip=-0.36cm

 \leftskip=-3cm\rightskip=0.15cm In this paper, we presented a numerical tool for studying MOT instabilities in a full-blown 3D environment.
 It has been successfully employed to predict instability thresholds \cite{1:MG} and various unstable regimes \cite{2:MG} in a large balanced MOT.
-These simulations can be used in the future to investigate features that are challenging to access experimentally, such as, e.g., velocity fields and 3D density distributions.
+These simulations can be used in the future

+\leftskip=0.15cm\rightskip=-3cm to investigate features that are challenging to access experimentally, such as, e.g., velocity fields and 3D density distributions.
 Other lines of research include the analysis of the cloud dynamics in terms of turbulence, to compare with recent experimental observations \cite{extra:Nazarenko}.
-With some minor modifications, our model is applicable to different MOT configurations, as recently exemplified for the misaligned MOT \cite{30:Thesis}.
-In the case of the retroreflected MOT, the added value of the spatial information could be strongly beneficial for studying the observed spatiotemporal instabilities \cite{32:RR4}.
+With some minor modifications, our model is applicable to different MOT configurations, as recently exemplified for a misaligned MOT \cite{30:Thesis}.
+In the case of a retroreflected MOT, the added value of the spatial information could be strongly beneficial for studying the observed spatiotemporal instabilities \cite{32:RR4}.
 Improving the understanding of MOT instabilities can effectively continue through investigations on how these are impacted by simulation model's physical effects, and broader perspectives can be opened up by refining the descriptions of currently included effects and/or by adding new ones (e.g., dipole forces, higher-order rescattering).